 - The box with data that matches the current user's computer setup will be highlighted with a yellow border.
 (Also noted in the above screenshot)

 Current User Stats

 The panel pictured above is a summary of the data gathered about the current logged in user's system specifications.
 Hovering the mouse cursor over the circular question mark icon will show a short explanation of what it is.

-As this data is gathered from the game settings and system setup, it should not change unless the computer's hardware is updated or the game graphics settings are altered.
-If something is not showing correctly for some reason, connecting to the game and entering the universe to play should update the information.
+As this data is gathered from the game settings and system setup, most of it should not change unless the computer's hardware is updated or the game graphics settings are altered.
+If something is not showing correctly for some reason, connecting to the game and entering the universe to play for a while will update the information.

-Located on the lower right side of the page, this panel on the will show information on loading times based on data from all player clients that have connected to the game within the given time frame (see Data View Settings below for time frame adjustments).
+Located on the middle right side of the page, this panel on the will show information on the time needed for the game to initialize based on data from all player clients that have connected to the game within the given time frame (see Data View Settings below for time frame adjustments).
 The first number is the average loading time from all data gathered, with information on the maximum and minimum times seen beside it.

 Data View Settings

-This drop down selection menu is located in the upper right of the FPS Distribution panel on the telemetry page.
+This drop down selection menu is the middle option of the three options for data.
 Selecting an option from this will change the FPS data displayed and aggregated for both users and computer specs based on what a given player has set their graphics quality settings to within the game menu.